SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     << // printerFailure : String? = nil

-Use ``defer`` to write a block of code that is always executed before a function returns, regardless of whether an error was thrown.
+Use ``defer`` to write a block of code that is always executed, regardless of whether an error was thrown.
+The block of code is executed after all code in the function has finished, just before the function returns.
 You can use ``defer`` even when there is no error handling, to simplify functions that can return from several different places.